peri-source/peri/docs/walkthrough.rst

     model = models.ConfocalImageModel()

 The model tells ``peri`` how to combine all the objects together to create an image.
-Our ConfocalImageModel knows that the objects in the sample excludes dye from certain regions, the dye gets illuminated by a laser, blurred by the point-spread function with microscope optics, and imaged on a detector with a spatially-varying background.
+Our :class:`~peri.models.ConfocalImageModel` knows that the objects in the sample excludes dye from certain regions, the dye gets illuminated by a laser, blurred by the point-spread function with microscope optics, and imaged on a detector with a spatially-varying background.
 You can see what this model mathematically is by typing

 .. code-block:: python